RobinSandkuehler/r2n2_poster/README.md

 # Recurrent Registration Neural Networks for Deformable Image Registration

-Poster of the paper //Recurrent Registration Neural Networks for Deformable Image Registration// accepted at the NeurIPS Conference 2019.
+Poster of the paper \\Recurrent Registration Neural Networks for Deformable Image Registration\\ accepted at the NeurIPS Conference 2019.